A Statistical Framework of Watermarks for Large Language Models: Pivot, Detection Efficiency and Optimal Rules: Proof Supporting the General Framework

 The problem of finding the optimal pivotal statistic can be formally written down as:

-Here we recall the notation that $\token$ refers to the token, and $\xi$ refers to the pseudorandom numbers.
-We give examples to demonstrate that (i) the functional $J$ is not convex nor concave, and (ii) the constraint set $Y$ being a pivotal statistic is not a convex set.
+Here, we recall the notation that $\token$ refers to the token, and $\xi$ refers to the pseudorandom numbers.
+We give examples to demonstrate that (i) the functional $J$ is neither convex nor concave, and (ii) the constraint set consisting of all $Y$ that form a pivotal statistic is not convex.

 Consider the Gumbel-max watermark with two tokens, say, $\Voca = \{1, 2\}$ (our examples extend to the general case $|\Voca| \ge 2$ by restricting the support of $\bP$ to two).
 We denote the pseudorandom number $\zeta = (U_1, U_2)$ where $U_1, U_2 \sim \UM(0, 1)$.
 Our examples take place in the simplest setting where $\PM = \{\bP\}$ is a singleton.
 In this setting, $J(Y)$ satisfies: